Darcy-NR/Darcy-NR.github.io/README.md

 **CHARLES STURT UNIVERSITY – JULY 2023 – OCTOBER 2023**

 As a Systems Analyst at Charles Sturt University, I was responsible for managing project functional requirements for a staff and faculty bulletin board application overhaul.
-I liased with different departments including development, UX, Web Development and Support Desk.
+I liaised with different departments including development, UX, Web Development and Support Desk.

 My additional duties included: